• Passover

 Serving Suggestions

 1. Breakfast: Serve the fried matzo with cottage cheese or Greek yogurt and a bowl of fruit for a great start to the day.
 We top ours with a sprinkle of sugar and homemade applesauce because that's what my mom and grandma did.
-You could also go savory and serve with everything but the bagel scrambled eggs and roasted potatoes.
+Or go savory and serve with everything but the bagel scrambled eggs and roasted potatoes.

-2. Dinner: We love breakfast for dinner and this recipe fits the bill perfectly.
-For dinner I serve the matzo brei alongside lox or smoked whitefish, a sliced onion, capers, etc. and people can build their own perfect bite.
+2. Dinner: For dinner I serve the matzo brei alongside lox or smoked whitefish, a sliced onion, capers, etc. and people can build their own perfect bite.
 A bright green salad or a bowl of roasted veggies would also be a great side dish to add.

 friend matzo in a bowl with applesauce